digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 - [Notification Controller](https://fluxcd.io/docs/components/notification) which is specialized in handling inbound and outbound events for Slack, etc.
 - [Helm Controller](https://fluxcd.io/docs/components/helm) for managing [Helm](https://helm.sh) chart releases.
-- [Image Automation Controller](https://fluxcd.io/docs/components/image) which can update a Git repository when new container images are available
+- [Image Automation Controller](https://fluxcd.io/docs/components/image) which can update a Git repository when new container images are available.

 See [Flux CD Guides](https://fluxcd.io/docs/guides) for more example such as how to structure your Git repositories, as well as application manifests for multi-cluster and multi-environment setups.